Hermann Wissmann: Biography

 When in 1888 the attempts of the German East Africa Company to start a dominion collapsed in face of African resistance, it asked Bismarck for help, which was at first refused.
-In 1889, Wissmann was promoted to captain and appointed chief administrator for the German East Africa region where he was tasked with suppression of the Abushiri Revolt led by Abushiri ibn Salim al-Harthi.
+In 1888, Wissmann was promoted to captain and appointed 1st official Reichskommissar (8 February 1888 to 21 February 1891) for the German East Africa region where he was tasked with suppression of the Abushiri Revolt led by Abushiri ibn Salim al-Harthi.
 Wissmann was only given one order: "Victory".

 On his way to East Africa Wissmann hired a mercenary force of mostly Sudanese soldiers from decommissioned units of the Anglo-Egyptian army to whom later a number of Zulus from South Africa were added, all under the command of German officers.
 The German forces, along with British naval assistance, fortified Bagamoyo, Dar es Salaam and retook Tanga and Pangani.
 Wissmann's forces with superior firepower also retook the rest of the Coastal Strip.
 They fortified the interior garrison of Mpwapwa and reopened the main caravan route through the area, using Lts.
 Langheld, Sigle, Charles Stokes & Sergeant Bauer.
 Soon afterwards, Abushiri was arrested and executed in Pangani on 16 December 1889.
 In January 1890, Wissmann issued a general pardon to the remaining rebels.

+Wissmann's forces used extremely brutal methods borrowed from the Congo to suppress resistance.
+Massacres were carried out with the new Maxim gun, which fired at around 500 rounds per minute.
+Wissmann also plundered towns and burned fields.
+Anyone who refused to submit themselves to his forces was killed.
+Prisoners were used for slave labor and sexual slavery.

 Wissmann was promoted to major in 1890 and given a hero's welcome on his return to Germany.
 In 1891 he was named commissioner for the western region of German East Africa and became Reichskommissar in 1895.
 In the same year his son, Hermann, was born.
 Ill health forced him to resign from the army return to Germany in 1896, where he authored several books and lectured throughout Germany.

-He died in a hunting accident on 15 June 1905.
+Wissmann died in a hunting accident on 15 June 1905, after accidentally shooting himself with his own rifle.